 Why Smart Businesses Invest in Captions and Subtitles

 The primary goal of captions and subtitles is expanding audiences.
-By adding appropriate subtitles or captions to a TV show, for instance, audiences that would otherwise not be able to fully comprehend the show, whether because of a linguistic barrier or hearing impairment, can then enjoy it.
+By adding appropriate subtitles or captions to a company’s YouTube channel, for instance, audiences that would otherwise not be able to fully comprehend the videos, whether because of a linguistic barrier or hearing impairment, can then enjoy them.
 This means a larger audience — and better business.

 For example, foreign language films that include subtitles in multiple languages have been able to break into global markets, and top foreign films sometimes achieve high honors in Hollywood.
 Without subtitles, such films would have had great difficulty gaining such vast popularity (and making so much money!).